AryanBhagotra/COP26-Analysis/index.md

 ### __Preliminary Visualisation (Time Series)__ 📈

 Briefly explaining some of the code we employed in the experimentation we started off with; MatPlotLib provided the basis of our preliminary experimentation.
-This is something that we have already dealt with through problem sets and on the few python courses we have done ourselves.
+This is something that we have already dealt with through Problem Aets and on the few Python courses we have done ourselves; and had developed a marked expertise in!

 But, in essence __we started off by plotting graphs of the same pollutant _(on this page you can see PM2.5)_ for our 6 different cities and timeframes; that being before, during and after COP26.